ShunyiZhao/SoftWareEandGroupProject/README.md

 Shunyi Zhao, who is the M5 Stack developer, chose Bluetooth to realise data transmission between M5 Stack and Processing, because it would be convenient to use wireless connection.
 After a discussion, we thought the delay problem was severe.
 This would definitely affect gamers’ gaming experience and give rise to dissatisfaction.
 Therefore, Zhao did some research and discovered that Serial Communication was a better choice to mitigate the delay problem.

 What’s more, agile methodology also worked in our project to improve data analysts’ use experience.
-We were supposed to visualise a statistical table of user data with Processing in the first draft.
-However, the outcome indicated that the statistical table was not very easy to read and catch the valuable information with first glance.
+We supposed to visualise a statistical table of user data with Processing in the first draft.
+However, the outcome indicated that the statistical table was not very easy to read and could not catch the valuable information at first glance.
 Hence, Kehan Du and Ho Cheung Lee who are web developers searched on google and found that web can help to visualise the data elegantly with Echart Javascript API.
 Therefore, we amended the plan and visualised user data into histograms, which would allow data analysts to get information more efficiently compared with tables, in the web application.
-We are also intended to provide more advanced processed data to improve our data analysis system, maybe we would realise this after some data science course, but we don’t have enough time to do it within this project.
+We also intended to provide more advanced processed data to improve our data analysis system, maybe we would realise this after some data science course, but we don’t have enough time to do it within this project.

 ![Data visualization by Echart](/Images/Web/userpreference.png)

-These are two examples that agile methodology made our project a better software as it makes us to think at user’s perspective.
-Due to the influence of coronavirus, we cannot let others to try out our software and collect feedbacks, but we are trying to reflect on our own performance theoretically.
+These are two examples that agile methodology made our project better as it makes us to think at user’s perspective.
+Due to the influence of coronavirus, we cannot let others try out our software and collect feedbacks, but we are trying to reflect on our own performance theoretically.
 We also keep an eye on the excellent technologies which could help us to satisfy user’s needs and hold the faith to continuously perfect our software.

 #### Group Meeting
 Because of the unforeseen circumstances of COVID-19, we have to work together online.
 So the M5 Stack holder, Shunyi Zhao do the works about M5 Stack and the communications between the M5 Stack and desktop application.
 Yuxuan Qiu, Ben Jin and Rao Hu completed the main functions of desktop application.
 Kehan Du and HoCheung Lee designed the layout of our website and developed the web pages.